Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
+* Moon: fix ground spawners not moving after spawned (might be effecting other maps too)
-* Fix zombies traversing through barriers when there is board rebuilt
+* Fix zombies traversing through barriers when there is boards rebuilt
-* Moon: fix sound for entering new zone playing for all players
 * Check out box glitch when grabbing a fire sale as the box is moving
-* Make cosmonaut not attracted to Gersch device after hacking Pack-a-Punch
 * Add collision boxes near invincibilty spots on maps
 * Moon: fix sliding sound keep playing when off object
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction